-Reliable communication (without the stealth constraint) over a multipath network in the presence of a jammer has been well-studied in the past.
-The work~\cite{jaggi2005correction} shows that as long as $Z < C/2$, Alice and Bob can fully utilize the rest of links to communicate, regardless of the types of jamming (either erasure or overwrite).
+Reliable communication (without stealth constraints) over a multipath network in the presence of an adversary has been well-studied in the past~\cite{jaggi2005correction, zhang2015talking, zhang2015coding, kadhe2015reliable}.
+The work~\cite{jaggi2005correction} first shows that as long as $Z < C/2$, Alice and Bob can fully utilize the rest of links to communicate, under both erasure and overwrite jamming.
 Robustness against erasure jamming is relatively straightforward while robustness against overwrite jamming requires non-trivial coding schemes (such as {\it pairwise hashing}~\cite{jaggi2005correction}).
 Similar results are obtained in this work while also taking stealth into account.